Lutsharel Geertruida: International career

 Born in the Netherlands, Geertruida is of Curaçaoan descent.
 He is a youth international for the Netherlands.
 On 21 March 2021, Geertruida was called up to the Netherlands national under-21 football team for the 2021 UEFA European Under-21 Championship to replace the ill Jurriën Timber.

 He was called up to the preliminary squad for the Curaçao national team for the 2021 CONCACAF Gold Cup.

 On 17 March 2023, Geertruida received his first call-up to the Netherlands senior national team for the Euro 2024 qualifying matches against France and Gibraltar.
+He made his debut one week later, being a starter in a 4–0 away loss against France.

+In June 2023, Geertruida was part of the Netherlands' squad for the 2023 UEFA Nations League Finals, where he played the full match against Croatia in the semi-final and the first 45 minutes against Italy in the third place play-off.

+In May 2024, it was announced that Geertruida was part of the preliminary squad for UEFA Euro 2024.
+Two weeks later, it was confirmed that he would be included in the final squad.
+He made his final tournament debut on 21 June 2024, coming in as a substitute in a goalless draw against France.

+Personal life

+During his early years at Feyenoord, Geertruida was seldom seen in front of the camera due to his struggle with severe stuttering.
+As a result, in consultation with the club, he chose not to participate in any interviews.